athulrajvsovgu/LSFRoomSkillAlexa/README.md

 ## Working with the skill

-To invoke the skill say ***"open LSF Room Service"***.
+To invoke the skill say '***open LSF Room Service***'.
 This launches the skill and looks for various utterances to launch various intents mentioned above.
-* For eg. say ***"find a free room in building twenty nine"***.
+* For eg. say '***find a free room in building twenty nine***'.
 * Then it will prompt to collect all the mandatory slot values.
 * It retrieves the slot values and uses it to compute the results.
 * It also prompts the user to for valid input entry in case of invalid entry.
 For eg. for a number slot type if a string is entered it prompts the user until a number is entered.